teen vaping

 There are four personality types that seem to have a higher correlation with struggles, and there’s a personality profile that can be administered to students to help them better understand themselves.

-1. Impulsivity: An impulsive person acts with their gut on the spur of the moment without thinking much about the consequences of their actions.
-It might remind you of the kid who has behavior issues in class — the one who can’t help but cracking a funny joke or getting too physical with other kids on the playground.
+1. Impulsivity: An impulsive person acts with their gut in the spur of the moment without thinking much about the consequences of their actions.
+It might remind you of the kid who has behavior issues in class — the one who can’t help but crack a funny joke or get too physical with other kids on the playground.

 2. Sensation Seeking: A sensation seeker craves excitement and often acts without thinking clearly about the consequences.
 You might be reminded of the kid who’s a risk-taker outside of school in the activities they pursue — the one who shows videos of herself skateboarding down a hill without a helmet.